 Loading Stack -

 0 images remaining

-A blind diverticulum arises from the caecum, presumably the appendix.
+A blind diverticulum arises from the cecum, presumably the appendix.
 It is thick-walled (measuring up to 8mm), aperistaltic and hyperaemic.
 Small volume of surrounding free fluid.
 The patient was maximally tender over this point.

 2 case question available

-Undertaking the study may identify appendicitis and also allow for the assessment of other possible causes for symptoms (such as a ovarian cyst in females), but if the appendix is not visualised it does not exclude appendicitis.
+Undertaking the study may identify appendicitis and also allow for the assessment of other possible causes for symptoms (such as a ovarian cyst in females), but if the appendix is not visualized it does not exclude appendicitis.

 It is important for radiology and clinical colleagues alike to understand that as with ultrasound for concerns over testicular torsion, absence of positive findings doesn't exclude appendicitis.

 - Imaging of Acute Appendicitis in Adults and Children (Medical Radiology / Diagnostic Imaging).
 Springer.
 ISBN:B007ELLEJ4.
 Read it at Google Books - Find it at Amazon